mbreiter/pi-uoft-web/README.md

 ### Pull
 Whenever you want to receive an up-to-date copy of the repository, use git pull:

 Open your console and navigate to the path that contains your github repository.
-While in this repository, type each of the following command:
+Type the following command:

 	git pull

+Note: you'll be prompted to enter a message for this pull request.
+If you're prompted in VIM, you can type out your message and then press ":w" to save and then ":q" to exit.

 ## Links & Resources
 - Click [here] (https://atom.io/) to download Atom